MaleneChristiane/POE-ML_results/README.md

 # POE-ML: An automated Pipeline for Optimization and Evaluation of Machine Learning

-*Welcome to the repository associated with the paper of same name: "[POE-ML: An automated Pipeline for Optimization and Evaluation of Machine Learning](link_to_come) (not published yet)".
+*Welcome to the repository associated with the paper of same name: "[POE-ML: An automated Pipeline for Optimization and Evaluation of Machine Learning](https://ieeexplore.ieee.org/document/11015031)".
 Here experiment settings defined for POE-ML and resulting reports are displayed for the interested reader.*

 ## Introduction